-In this chapter “In Garbage Out”, we can learn from School Connect Online about the waste materials and other household waste produced on a daily basis are termed as garbage.
+In this chapter “In Garbage Out”, we can learn from School Connect Online about the waste materials and other household waste produced daily that are termed as garbage.
 Students will learn about the different ways of dealing with garbage.

 Here we have given NCERT Class 6 Science Notes Chapter 16 Garbage In Garbage Out.